Can I Cancel Anytime?

 Another factor to evaluate is whether the monthly premium of the policy you’re being quoted is fixed for the life of the policy.
 If you’re changing policies because you feel like you’re getting a cheaper price for the same policy, ensure that the monthly premium payment will not change as you age.

 The third factor is to ensure that the policy does not cut off at a certain age.
 Several burial insurance companies offer policies that terminate at age 80 or 85.
 This could leave you in a difficult situation should you outlive the policy.

 If any of these factors apply to the policy you’re considering, be sure to weigh the pros and cons before making the final decision.

 The final reason people seek to cancel a senior life insurance policy is simply that they feel they no longer need the policy.
 For instance, if the policy was purchased to pay off lingering debt should someone pass away, the person may feel the policy is no longer needed now that the debt has been paid back.

 In a situation like this, we would suggest you confirm that there is no other use for your current policy.
 For instance, can the policy be used to cover your final expenses?
 Is it worth keeping the policy to provide a financial benefit to those left behind?
 Could you potentially incur medical costs prior to your passing that the policy could subsidize?
 Though your current financial situation may be stable, it’s worth considering the future what-ifs prior to canceling the policy.

 Hopefully, this information can provide some guidance in your decision-making process.
-If you have additional questions or concerns, you can speak to one of our licensed insurance professionals by calling 866-699-1884.
+If you have additional questions or concerns, you can speak to one of our licensed insurance professionals.
 If we don’t have an answer for your specific question, we can at least point you in the right direction.
 We are licensed throughout the country and would be glad to assist in any way that we can.